Novikov homology, jump loci and Massey products: Introduction

 In case when $\r$ is not trivial the situation is more complicated.
-The spectral sequence degenerates in particular when $X$ is a K\"ahler manifold and $\r$ is a semi-simple representation (\S \ref{s:form_hypform}, Prop. \ref{p:high_rank_hypform}).
-The proof uses C. Simpson's theory of Higgs bundles \cite{SimpsonHiggs}, see also the work of H. Kasuya \cite{KasuyaMinLef}.
-In this case we have
+The spectral sequence degenerates, in particular, when $X$ is a K\"ahler manifold and $\r$ is a semi-simple representation (\S \ref{s:form_hypform}, Prop. \ref{p:high_rank_hypform}).
+The proof uses C. Simpson's theory of Higgs bundles \cite{SimpsonHiggs}.
+Thus the isomorphism \rrf{f:degen} holds also in this case.
+We introduce a class of {\it strongly formal spaces} for which all the spectral sequences $\EEEE^*_r$ corresponding to 1-dimensional representations degenerate in their second term.
+An example from the work of H. Kasuya \cite{KasuyaMinLef} shows that there exist formal spaces which are not strongly formal.

-We introduce a class of {\it hyperformal spaces} for which all the spectral sequences $\FFFF^*_r$ corresponding to 1-dimensional representations degenerate in their second term.
+In the literature there are several other constructions of the spectral sequences related to the cohomology with twisted coefficients, such as the equivariant spectral sequence, introduced and studied by S. Papadima and A. Suciu \cite{PapadimaSuciuEqSpSeq}.
+The isomorphism \rrf{f:degen} was obtained also in the recent work \cite{DimcaPapadimaNonAbJL} of A. Dimca and S. Papadima for the case when $\r$ is the trivial representation.
+One of the advantages of our method is that it allows an explicit computation of the higher differentials of the spectral sequence and leads to the proof of the isomorphism \rrf{f:degen} for deformations of non-trivial representations.